-Pursuant to a commitment letter dated July 9, 2007, Bank of America, N.A., JPMorgan Chase Bank, N.A., Goldman Sachs Credit Partners L.P. and certain of their affiliates (which we refer to as the "joint bookrunners") have committed to provide the above-described financing, subject to certain conditions.
-Graphic Packaging International, Inc. will be the borrower under the new credit facilities and is referred to in this summarry of the new credit facilities as the "borrower."
+Pursuant to a commitment letter dated July 9, 2007, Bank of America, N.A., JPMorgan Chase Bank, N.A., Goldman Sachs Credit Partners L.P. and certain of their affiliates (which we refer to as the "joint bookrunners") have committed to provide the below-described financing in connection with the transactions, subject to certain conditions.
+Pursuant to the contemplated financing, the above-described existing credit facilities will remain in place but may be amended or amended and restated to accommodate the transactions and to modify certain financial and other affirmative and negative covenants contained in the existing facility.

 The new credit facilities are expected to provide for aggregate maximum borrowings of \$1.6 billion under (1) a new term loan facility providing for term loans in an aggregate principal amount of up to \$1.2 billion, and (2) an increase to the existing revolving credit facility to \$400 million up from \$300 million.
-The existing \$1,055 million Graphic term loan facility will remain in place and be subject to the same documentation governing the new credit facilities.
+The existing \$1,055 million term loan facility will remain in place and be subject to the same documentation governing the new credit facilities.